‘Deserves to be shot’: IN man accused of showing up to Taylor Swift’s home, stalking

 LAPORTE COUNTY, Ind.
-(WGN-TV) — On the morning of Taylor Swift’s first Chicago show, a Northwest Indiana man was arrested after allegedly showing up to her Nashville residence last month.
+(WGN-TV) — On the morning of Taylor Swift’s first Chicago show, a Northwest Indiana man was arrested after allegedly showing up at her Nashville residence last month.

 The investigation began on March 25 after Taebel allegedly sent pictures of weapons via social media to members of Taylor Swift’s management company — threatening to “destroy them.”